koserLeos/bind9/doc/arm/load-balance.inc.rst

    a.
 The order in which multiple IPs appear **can change** within
       the resolver's cache; it is no longer controlled by the authoritative name server's policies.
-If data is supplied from a pathologically small number of caches, any balancing effect may become distorted.
+If data is supplied from too few caches, any balancing effect may become distorted.

    b.
 The resolver may be configured with its own policies using
       :any:`rrset-order` or the (relatively rare) :any:`sortlist`